yuanmei39/blueNOTE/README.md

 # blueNOTE: **N**ational **O**pen source **T**ools for general **E**quilibrium analysis

-A byproduct of a recently completed research project conducted with G&ouml;kce Akin-Olcum (from Environmental Defense Fund) and Christoph B&ouml;hringer (from the University of Oldenburg) is an open-source dataset suitable for analysis of energy-economy-environment issues in North America.
+A byproduct of a recently completed research project conducted with G&ouml;k&ccedil;e Akin-Olcum (from Environmental Defense Fund) and Christoph B&ouml;hringer (from the University of Oldenburg) is an open-source dataset suitable for analysis of energy-economy-environment issues in North America.
 We begin with the national input-output table and downscale to the county level using regional economic statistics from the Bureau of Economic Analysis.
 We also employ data from Census Bureaus (foreign trade statistics) and International Trade Administration for bilateral trade statistics.
 Input-output tables will further be complemented by physical energy quantities and energy prices from the Department of Energys State Energy Data System (SEDS) of EIA.

 We call the utilities for producing our dataset blueNOTE. blueNOTE is a collection of GAMS and Stata program for producing subnational economic